thermo_style style args

 The cpuremain keyword estimates the CPU time remaining in the current run, based on the time elapsed thus far.
 It will only be a good estimate if the CPU time/timestep for the rest of the run is similar to the preceding timesteps.
 On the initial timestep the value will be 0.0 since there is no history to estimate from.
 For a minimization run performed by the “minimize” command, the estimate is based on the maxiter parameter, assuming the minimization will proceed for the maximum number of allowed iterations.

 The part keyword is useful for multi-replica or multi-partition simulations to indicate which partition this output and this file corresponds to, or for use in a variable to append to a filename for output specific to this partition.
-See Section 2.6 of the manual for details on running in multi-partition mode.
+See discussion of the -partition command-line switch for details on running in multi-partition mode.

 The timeremain keyword returns the remaining seconds when a timeout has been configured via the timer timeout command.
 If the timeout timer is inactive, the value of this keyword is 0.0 and if the timer is expired, it is negative.
 This allows for example to exit loops cleanly, if the timeout is expired with: